Referendum Committee FAQs

 Semi-Annual Supplemental Annual.
 If a committee shows an unexpended balance of contributions, continuing debts and obligations, or an expenditure deficit on their 4th Quarter report in the year of the election, the committee must file a semi-annual supplemental campaign financial disclosure report by January 31 and July 15 each year until the campaign account is closed.
 The ending dates of the reporting periods are January 15 and June 30 of each year.

-"Filed" means the date that the Registry or county election commission actually receives the committee's disclosure statement or the date of the postmark, if the statement is mailed by either certified or registered mail.
+"Filed" means the date that the Registry actually receives the committee's disclosure statement or the date of the postmark, if the statement is mailed by either certified or registered mail.

 No. There are no limits on the amount of contributions that can be given to a single-measure committee.